SciML/LinearSolve.jl/docs/src/tutorials/caching_interface.md

  -0.4097250749016653
 =#
 ```

+The factorization occurs on the first solve, and it stores the factorization in
+the cache.
+You can retrieve this cache via `sol.cache`, which is the same object
+as the `init` but updated to know not to re-solve the factorization.

 The advantage of course with using LinearSolve.jl in this form is that it is
 efficient while being agnostic to the linear solver.
 One can easily swap in